 As a side effect, Norrona exclusive Image was strengthened by careful expansion: high-priced, high-end technical clothing that wasn't going to be found on every trail or on every ski lift for quality and design-conscious individuals that were looking for just that.
 The small production volume and their own claim to the highest quality and sophisticated functionality guarantee that even in the foreseeable future nothing would change.

 In summer of 2014, Norrona joined Bergzeit's alpine assortment, among other things with the Falketind series.
 As with most product lines, the series name has been selected in accordance with the preferred use of the products.
 The 2,067-meter-high Falketind is a distinctive peak in Jotunheimen, Norway's highest mountains, and namesake for a versatile, lightweight mountaineering collection.
 Typical for Norrona, the products have a straightforward and minimalist style, are trimmed to the minimum weight and provide sophisticated functionality for mountain and climbing tours.

 The name and it's foundings

-Bitihorn - also a peak in Jotunheimen - represents the Norrøna trail running and fast hiking line and the small town Fjøra has been eponymous for the bike sports series.
+Bitihorn - also a peak in Jotunheimen - represents the Norrona trail running and fast hiking line and the small town Fjøra has been eponymous for the bike sports series.
 The fashionable and functional leisure collection bears the label 29.
-For powder- and free touring adventure the Norrøna Lofoten and Narvik classics are available at Bergzeit.
+For powder- and free touring adventure the Norrona Lofoten and Narvik classics are available at Bergzeit.